sadhanaavasarala/learning-library/LabGuide400.md

 ![](images/400/step26.png)

-- Once the Applicaiton is recreated, open the URL to see the new bdinging in action.
+- Once the Application is recreated, open the URL to see the new binding in action.

 ![](images/400/step29.png)

-**Lab 400 is now Complete**
+**Lab 400 is now complete**